 During the early stages of labour, your cervix thins and starts to dilate on average a centimetre an hour for your first baby.
 You need to be ten centimetres dilated before you can push your baby into the world.

-When the onset of labour starts it can be a very exciting time for you but you need to remember it’s going to be a long and probably not an easy process.
-On the day make sure you get lots of rest or at least try to, maybe take a walk or a long soak in the bath, drink plenty of fluids and eat light meals.
+When the onset of labour starts, it can be a very exciting time for you but you need to remember it’s going to be a long and likely challenging process.
+On the day, make sure you try to get lots of rest, maybe take a walk or a long soak in the bath, drink plenty of fluids and eat light meals.

 Take your own notes and report to the maternity unit’s admissions desk.
-You will then be taken to the labour ward or your room, where you can change into a hospital gown or other clothes of your own you have brought.
+You will then be taken to the labour ward or your room, where you can change into a hospital gown or other clothes of your choice.